xuxu298/siem-replay-24-techniques/README.md

 Read the middle of that list again.
 Discovery, collection, exfiltration and C2 form a complete chain — land, look around, gather, take it out, keep talking to it.
 On this build that chain runs from end to end and the alert console stays empty.

+## Correction 2 — 7 September 2026

+Francisco Sousa, writing on the Wazuh mailing list, found a definition missing from the claim this file supports, and it is the one that decides the result.
+In his words:

+> The other thing that decides the result is the phrase "an alert a human would actually
+> see".
+In Wazuh that is a level, and it has to be stated.
+5503 is level 5, the correlation
+> rules are level 10, and the default email threshold is 12. [...]
+Same events, different
+> answer, depending on a number that is not in the write-up.

+The passage we elided is where he sets out the two readings, and in his account they land in different places: on a stock install no brute-force rule reaches the default mail threshold, while level 10 is reachable for anyone watching the alert console instead.

+He is right.
+The phrase names a level, and no level was ever stated.

+**Where that phrase is, and where it is not.** It is not in this file.
+It is in the post that announced this file to the Wazuh mailing list, which said a technique counted as detected only if it "produced an alert a human would actually see".
+This file says something different — "when technique X actually ran, did a rule fire?" — and sends readers to the announcement, and the announcement sends readers here.
+One number, two criteria, and only one of them is checkable.
+They should never have differed.

+**What the criterion actually was.** In the run behind this file, a technique was recorded as ALERTED when a rule fired and the alert was present in `alerts.json`, at any level.
+That is the definition the tables above use.
+It is why T1110.001 appears in the alerted rows on the strength of default rule 5503, which is level 5.

+**What we cannot say.** Per-alert levels were not recorded during the run.
+Whether those same events would have cleared level 10, or the default mail threshold of 12, cannot be reconstructed from what we kept.
+We are not putting a number on it.

+**On the brute-force correlation.** He also sets out why 20+ failed SSH logins can end at 5503 without the built-in correlation firing: 5551 wants eight matches inside 180 seconds from the same source, and the sshd-side equivalents 5712, 5763 and 5720 carry thresholds of their own.
+Attempts spaced wide enough never accumulate; a rotating source is never grouped.
+We have not re-checked those rule numbers against the 4.14.7 ruleset ourselves, so they are carried here as his reading and not as our measurement.
+Our record holds neither the interval between attempts nor the source addresses, so it cannot tell his two mechanisms apart.
+That is a gap in the record, and it is the substance of his point.

+**The re-run will carry his four points:** T1110.001 in the set, the interval between attempts and whether the source changed, the raw sshd and PAM lines, and the level counted as seen.
+No date is promised here.

+The original sentences are left standing, here and in the announcement post.
+This block is the correction, and the finding is Francisco Sousa's.

 ## Three uncomfortable truths